 Essentially we solve the problem and we get taxed or banned out of existence, so no we don't do this for money we do this for a desire to change the world.

-Charlie and Deb would also like to add that they haven't had a holiday longer than a weekend in 6 years and haven't paid themselves for 2 years, so profiteering isn't going on.
+Charlie and Deb would also like to add that they haven't had a holiday longer than a weekend in 6 years and haven't paid themselves for 2 years, so profiteering is absolutely not the motive.

 "Can I invest in The Pure Option, as your profit margins must be amazing"

-Firstly I should say this is also a real question and we have been asked this quite a few times, in fact if I open my emails I will have a few emails about investing in The Pure Option™.
+Firstly I should say this is also a real question and we have been asked this quite a few times, in fact if I open my emails I will have a few emails about investing or buying The Pure Option™.

 Profit margins vary , we monitor our prices twice monthly to stay competitive, so our profit margin can sometimes be slightly more, but this is our usual profit margin.